nullx8/FreedomTx-Lua-Dashboard-TBS-Crossfire-Tracer/README.md

 - get rid of multiple default definitions
 - not show anything if values are zero
 - auto center Flight mode (FM)
-- hide all GPS information if no GPS connected
 - mini battery and Battery Icon Broken

 Changelog:
+- reset values on >0 and <3mA
+- remember last Cpacity value
+- hide all GPS information if no GPS connected
 - auto reset key values with new battery [checkForNewBattery()]
 - showtopspeed
 - show power usage